poniponiponiponiponiponiponiponiponi/poniponiponiponiponiponiponiponiponi.github.io/_posts/2023-09-18-Personal-CTF-Notes.markdown

 ---

 # Introduction
-These are my private notes that I used to keep to myself but I figured there is some in my opinion cool stuff worth sharing there.
+These are my private notes that I used to keep for myself but I figured that there is some in my opinion cool stuff worth sharing there.
 I use them all the time myself!

 # Running non-native binaries with Qemu
 Run: